Azure/apiops/docs/README.md

 ## Video Guide

-Please not that the videos below serve as a good starting point but it is recommended to spend some time reading the detailed documentation found [under the Github page](https://azure.github.io/apiops/) and [the wiki](https://github.com/Azure/apiops/wiki).
+Please note that the videos below serve as a good starting point but it is recommended to spend some time reading the detailed documentation found [under the Github page](https://azure.github.io/apiops/) and [the wiki](https://github.com/Azure/apiops/wiki).

 Check this video for a 360 overview of the APIOPS tool.